dwarvesf/playground/01_literature/Engineering/AI/multimodal-in-rag.md

 ---
-tags: engineering/ai, ai, chatgpt, llm, vector-database
+tags:
+  - llm
+  - vector-database
+  - rag
+authors:
-authors: hoangnnh
+  - hoangnnh
-github_id: nnhuyhoang
 date: 2024-06-27
+title: "Multimodal in RAG"
+description: "In spite of having taken the world by storm, Large Language Models(LLM) still has some limitations such as limited context window and a knowledge cutoff date.
+Retrieval-Augmented Generation(RAG) steps in to bridge this gap by allowing LLMs to access and utilize external knowledge sources beyond their training data.
+However, data is not text based only, it also can be image, audio, table in docs,..."
 ---

 In spite of having taken the world by storm, Large Language Models(LLM) still has some limitations such as limited context window and a knowledge cutoff date.
 Retrieval-Augmented Generation(RAG) steps in to bridge this gap by allowing LLMs to access and utilize external knowledge sources beyond their training data.
 However, data is not text based only, it also can be image, audio, table in docs,...
 It make information captured is lost in most RAG application.
 Therefore, preprocess multimodal data is a problem we should not ignore in making RAG application.
 In this note, we will explore how to effectively preprocess and integrate multimodal data to enhance the performance and utility of RAG systems.

-### Challenge in Multimodal RAG
+## Challenge in Multimodal RAG
 Taking an example: Doing preprocessing for document(.pdf) file. the document contain a mixture of content types, including text, table and images.
 When we chunking and embedding data, text splitting may break up tables, corrupting the data in retrieval and the images can lose data in someway.
 So how to do it properly.
 There are several method, but there are 2 main methods are currently used:
  - Use a multimodal embedding model to embed both text and images.